 Lack of proper planning often results in problems such as urban sprawl, car dependency and growing inequality.
 When properly trained, architects & planners understand the important of creating mixed-use walkable neighborhoods together with the value of public open space, culture and heritage.

 The sprawl makes it hard for even startups to take hold.
 Car sharing is a good way of alleviating the burden of individual transport when public transport fails, but made much more difficult with low populations spread hundreds of kilometres apart.
-Home delivery of local produce can reduce transport emissions as delivery drivers use one car and take the most efficient route, to deliver goods to their customers rather than each individual customer driving the distance to and fro.
+Home delivery of local produce can reduce transport emissions as delivery drivers use one car and take the most efficient route.
 Efficient delivery areas are logistically challenging in decentralized areas and environmentally need to cover mass mileage though.
-The removal of the lands for productive farming, without any replenishment in the new zones, also means the food is sources from further and further away.
-Distance, and the cost that brings, makes it difficult for councils/boroughs to implement effective programs such as food waste composting which most of Australia and America doesn’t have (whilst many places in Europe and places like South Korea & Japan do).
+The removal of the lands for productive farming, without any replenishment in the new zones, also means food is sourced from further and further away.
+Distance, and the cost that brings, makes it difficult for councils/boroughs to implement effective programs such as food waste composting which most of Australia and America doesn’t have (whilst many towns in Europe and South Korea & Japan do).

 Merely reducing the average size of homes, significantly reduces the carbon emissions per household.
 Perth has a footprint twice the size of Tokyo with only about one-fifth of its population at best.
 Tokyo’s population is nearly ten million, but the metropolis has a population that exceeds thirteen million.
 Perth and all its suburbs sit under two million.
 The entire state, more than 1,000 times bigger than Tokyo, houses only two and a half million people.
 Los Angeles, known for it’s wild urban sprawl (and I can attest to the horror show of traffic one can find themselves in here) has a footprint about three times less than Perth.